didiren/transcriptome_assembly/README.md

 #This parameters.txt file, the RNA-seq-differential_expression.py file as well as the RNA-seq raw reads files should be in the same directory (one folder).

+#One extra file is required to run cuffmerge that you can directly use the one I uploaded here.

 Good luck.